 What names and figures do we invoke when we wish to describe “absolute” evil?
 We don’t invoke “Satan” anymore.
 People would laugh.
 We always invoke Hitler and the Nazis.
 These figures are furthest out on our collective Evil scale, there is nothing beyond them.
 They are historical figures, but also modern myth and archetype.

 But this is a bad idea.
 Our myth is shallow and incomplete.
-Hitler is a partial representation of evil, he represents the worst consequences of extreme nationalism, beliefs of racial superiority, and hatred for the out-group — Hitler stands alone in the Western pantheon as the god of Hate.
+Hitler is a partial representation of evil, he represents the worst consequences of extreme nationalism, beliefs of racial superiority, and hatred for the out-group — Hitler stands alone in the Western pantheon as the god of a particular kind of Hate.
 But there are many other human emotions and tendencies which can lead to hellish outcomes, there are many other destructive emotions and beliefs that are similarly capable of memetic replication and mass destruction and death.
-Many gods are missing from our pantheon.
+Many gods and demons are missing from the pantheon.

 We also seem to have merged the religious and mythical domains with the political.
 As religion declined, the eternal battle for the human soul — between Good and Evil — had to move to a new battlefield, and of course it moved to the political landscape.
 It is fitting then that our archetype of evil is also a political figure.
 So, while we have a singular dominant archetype of evil in Hitler, we also have a singular concept of extreme political danger in the Nazis, and more broadly in far-right, or even moderate right wing politics.

 We seem to think that the only political danger lies in going too far right.
-To move leftward is progress, the farther the better — how could progress be bad?
+To move leftward is viewed as progress, the farther the better — how could progress be bad?
 How could you oppose progress?
 We learn nothing of Stalin, Mao and the others mentioned above.
 Even the highly educated are ignorant.
-The highly educated are often the most ignorant.
-They’ve been most thoroughly indoctrinated, and are most confident in their views.
-They’re also well trained in rhetoric which is good defense against counter arguments, and may also be used on one’s self.
+Indeed, the highly educated are often the most ignorant.
+Their education gives them high confidence in their views.
+They’re also well trained in rhetoric which is good defense against counter arguments, even when they arise from within.

 Because our sense of evil is defined by Hitler and the Nazis, and because that story is such a central myth for Western people, our cultural immune system is hyper primed against that kind of occurence.
 At the same time we are completely and willfully blind to any similar dangers coming from the political left.
 A cultural immune system that is hyper guarded against the dangers of the right, but completely blind to dangers on the left, faces a much greater threat from the left then, as it is simply the more likely failure mode.